SchulzLab/RAPID/docs/UseCases.rst

 1-base soft-clipping specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), with respected to the soft-clipped bases.
 Only the single bases (A,T,G and C) soft-clipped were considered.
 This plot can help in understanding, if any particular nucleotide is always soft-clipped.
 It could further indicate the potential source of the soft-clipped bases.
-For instance, untrimmed adapter, or primer, etc.
+For instance, untrimmed adapter, or primer, etc. Studies have suggested (Carradec et al. 2015) that sRNAs may carry a single non-templated A or U. This plot can also be helpful to capture such non-templated nucleotide additions.

 .. image:: ./images/rDNA_51A_plot8.png